-India houses over 20 million NGOs and 99% of them fall under the above category.
-The Government has to take strict measures to curb this cancer to boost economic growth and reduce black-money.
-The remaining 1%, which actually wants to make a difference is limited by lack of resources, funds, and other pressures.
-Absence of professionalism, capacity, support, and the right approach limit their performance.
+India houses over 20 million NGOs and 99% of them fall under this category.
+The Government has to take strict measures to curb this, in order to boost economic growth and reduce black money.

-The people are also confused about whom to support.
-A donor should be aware of and make themselves familiar with certain things before supporting an NGO in India.
+Understandably, regular citizens can be confused about whom to support.
+A donor should be aware of and make themselves familiar with certain criteria before supporting an NGO in India.

 - Registered with 7 or more members on the board